Dhorpatan Hunting Reserve

 Northern hunting Block

 Nepal is the real upland place in the world.
 Blue sheep is man hunting species.
-Breath taking, challenging these are the words which describes blue sheep hunting in Nepal.
+Breath taking, challenging these are the words which describe blue sheep hunting in Nepal.
+Blue sheep hunting is truly ranked as one of the chiefs in hunting

-Thar hunting is one of the adventitious hunting because of their good hooves which are well adopted to climb rocks, hills and mountains
+Thar hunting is one of the adventitious hunting because of their good hooves which are well adapted to climb rocks, hills, and mountains.
+It is natural that hunting around the world though that hunting is performed in country like new-Zealand